Your Name:

 10. Deca-

-Formulas for hydrates are written using a dot convention: conventionally, a dot is used to separate the formula of the salt from the formula of the water of hydration.
+Formulas for hydrates are written using a dot convention: a dot is used to separate the formula of the salt from the formula of the water of hydration.
 A numerical coefficient gives the molar amount of water included in the hydrate.
 Hydrates are named using prefixes for the word hydrate (at right).
 For example, CuCl2·2H2O is copper (II) chloride dihydrate and CuSO4·5H2O is copper (II) sulfate pentahydrate.
 One key point: the dot is not a multiplication sign.
 When calculating the molar mass you add the molar mass of water (multiplied by the coefficient).

 An everyday example of hydration is concrete.
 Concrete is made by mixing Portland cement with water and aggregate materials.
 The aggregate materials are the gravel and sand that add strength to the final concrete.
 The Portland cement is a mixture of calcium silicates, calcium aluminate, calcium aluminoferrite and gypsum.
 All of these chemicals absorb water by hydration.
 This means that concrete does not ‘dry’ in a conventional sense.
 Instead the water mixed with the concrete combines chemically with the materials in the cement and the resulting hydrates form a strong matrix that holds the concrete together and makes it strong.